OliverVea/FourierArt/README.md

 # FourierArt

 Do not clone this.
-It is day-old badly written, very specific code.
+It is day-old, badly written, very specific code.
 Hopefully it'll be better soon!